MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Use active voice and speak to users directly.
 For example, **You can ...**.

 * List the key benefits to highlight the advantages of using your app.
-Add up to minimum of three benefits.
+Add up to three benefits.

 * List features with bullet points so it's easier to scan the description.